 The majority of women who get cervical cancer have not had a pap smear in several years.
 If you are experiencing abnormal bleeding, it is best to see your doctor for evaluation.

-Treatment Las Vegas, NV
+Cervical Cancer Treatment in Las Vegas, NV

 Consults a specialist as soon as you identify you have symptoms of cervical cancer.
 The exact treatment plan will vary from patient to patient but they will recommend surgery or radiation.
 Both are equally effective when cervical cancer is diagnosed at an early stage.
 Most women opt for surgery due to fewer long-term side effects.